Todd-C-Goldfarb/areyouthebestkobold/README.md

 - Highlight/Showcase the #1 Kobold
 - Add a throwing animation and more statistics.
 - Add a mechanic related to (stealing from the hoard?)
+- Add a github action to immediately deploy to GAE flex after main update